Esri/military-features-data/military-overlay/utils-source-and-test-data/schema-creation-utilities/README.md

-# military-features-data / data / mil2525d / utilities / military-features-utilities
+# schema-creation-utilities
 ==========================

 ## Purpose

-* These utilities are used to create military feature classes, domains, and other feature and test data
+* These utilities are used to create the Military Overlay schema: the military feature classes, feature class fields, and field domains that make up the schema
 * Individual utilities and steps:
 	* In template-gdb-toolbox:
 	    * Create Military Feature Geodatabase Template - creates a new geodatabase from source CSV(.csv) files.
 Executes the following two tools while doing so.